finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TransactionPortfoliosApi apiInstance = apiFactory.build(TransactionPortfoliosApi.class);

         TransactionPortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionPortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the transaction portfolio.
         String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the   scope this uniquely identifies the transaction portfolio.
         List<Operation> operation = Arrays.asList(); // List<Operation> | The patch document.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the updated or inserted details should become valid.
 Defaults to the current LUSID system datetime if not specified.
 Note that this will affect all bitemporal entities in the request, but will not be used for any perpetual entities. try {
+            // uncomment the below to set overrides at the request level
+            // PortfolioDetails result = apiInstance.patchPortfolioDetails(scope, code, operation, effectiveAt).execute(opts);

             PortfolioDetails result = apiInstance.patchPortfolioDetails(scope, code, operation, effectiveAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {